Amirlabai/Corporate-Restricted-Accounts-File/docs/src/download_and_parse.md

 Script to download zip files from Bank of Israel restricted accounts page, extract Excel files, parse them, and combine results.
-Automatically import the combined data to IDEA with date-stamped naming.

 ## Functions